CHICAGO -- Zach LaVine believes he needs to be a dependable fourth-quarter scorer for the Chicago Bulls to have success.

-CHICAGO -- Zach LaVine scored 35 points in three quarters, Lauri Markkanen added 22 and the Chicago Bulls snapped a three-game losing streak with a 136-102 victory over the road-weary Atlanta Hawks on Wednesday night.
+LaVine scored 35 points in three quarters, Lauri Markkanen added 22 and Chicago snapped a three-game losing streak with a 136-102 victory over the road-weary Hawks.

 LaVine, who sat out the final 14 minutes, was 12 for 15 from the field, including 7 for 7 from 3-point range.

 “It feels good; you want to have wins like that,” the 24-year-old said.
 “It does good for the team and the body.
 I was just more excited about us just keeping the gas on and not have to come back in.

 Wendell Carter Jr. had 11 points and 10 rebounds and rookie Coby White had 19 points.

 Trae Young had 15 points and 13 assists, Alex Len scored 17 points and rookie Cam Reddish added 16 for Atlanta, which has dropped two straight and 13 of 15.

 The Hawks were coming off a 135-121 overtime loss in Miami on Tuesday night — a game in which they led by six points with less than a minute remaining.